Dr. Glen Davies, R. Psych:

 Simon Bazett is a Registered and Practicing School Psychologist who specializes in the assessment and program planning for children and adolescents with intellectual, learning, behavioral and emotional challenges as well as training and experience in the assessment of gifted/high ability students.

 Dr. Sophia Sandhu, R. Psych.:

 Sophia Sandhu obtained her doctorate in Clinical Psychology from Pacific University in Forest Grove, OR.
 She provides evidence-based assessment and treatment for a variety of developmental, learning, behavioural, and emotional difficulties.
-She also has experience providing services to children and adolescents with special health care needs, including chronic health conditions, such as Type 1 diabetes and chronic pain.
 In addition to community mental health and pediatric hospital settings, Sophia has also worked in a primary care medical setting, providing consultation services to parents with concerns related to behavioural and emotional functioning.
 Her approach to assessment and treatment involves a collaborative relationship with parents and children to ensure the family’s goals are being met.
 Treatment is provided from a behavioural and cognitive behavioural perspective.